IIIF/api/source/presentation/4.0/model.md

 A Camera provides a view of a region of the Scene's space from a particular position within the Scene; the client constructs a viewport into the Scene and uses the view of one or more Cameras to render that region.
 The size and aspect ratio of the viewport is client and device dependent.

+FIXME: If either the position or direction is not specified, then the position defaults to the origin, and facing direction defaults to pointing along the z axis towards negative infinity.

+The region of the Scene's space that is observable by the camera is bounded by two planes orthogonal to the direction the camera is facing, given in the `near` and `far` properties, (PERSPECTIVE) and a vertical projection angle that provides the top and bottom planes of the region. (viewHeight?)

+##### OrthographicCamera

+`OrthographicCamera` removes visual perspective, resulting in object size remaining constant regardless of its distance from the camera

 ##### PerspectiveCamera

 `PerspectiveCamera` mimics the way the human eye sees, in that objects further from the camera are smaller